Current Policy Projections

 What is not measured in national level greenhouse gas accounts is the emissions from LNG and coal at the export destination.
 Under government projections for coal and gas production, Australia’s extraction based emission from fossil fuel production would nearly double (95% increase) by 2030 compared to 2005 levels (UNEP, 2019).

-About 32% of dwellings in South Australia, 33% in Queensland and 27% of Western Australia had solar PV by 2018, with substantial shares in several other states and territories, a trend that is showing no sign of slowing down (Climate Council, 2018a).
+Around 35% of dwellings in South Australia, 36% in Queensland and 29% of Western Australia had solar PV by 2019, a trend that is showing no sign of slowing down (Climate Council, 2019).
 This is not a boom driven by a pending reduction in subsidies, rather by high electricity prices, highly affordable solar power systems, and people’s desire to act on climate change.

 The government has started an inquiry into the prerequisites for nuclear energy in Australia, which was open to public written submissions in September 2019 (Parliament of Australia, 2019).

 The National Energy Productivity Plan 2015–2030 aims to improve energy productivity by 40% by 2030 through “encouraging more productive consumer choices and promoting more productive energy services” (Australian Government, 2015).
 However, research suggests that much more ambitious improvements are possible, with a doubling of energy productivity possible by 2030 with net benefits for GDP (Energetics, 2015).
-Almost four years after its publication its impact has yet to materialise.
+Five years after its publication, its impact has yet to materialise.

 Along with setting and encouraging efficiency standards, governments can support energy efficiency improvements across sectors by setting ambitious goals, providing funding and financial incentives.
-The American Council for an Energy-Efficient Economy (ACEEE) has scored these elements of national commitment and leadership—Australia ranks 18 of 25 (Castro-Alvarez, Vaidyanathan, Bastian, & King, 2018).
+The American Council for an Energy-Efficient Economy (ACEEE) has scored these elements of national commitment and leadership—Australia ranks 18 of 25 (Castro-Alvarez et al., 2018).
 The IEA came to the same conclusion: out of 28 countries, Australia is the only country not making any real progress (OECD/International Energy Agency, 2017).

-Despite these developments, there are barely any policies in place.
-The government is relying on financing for businesses to upgrade their fleets, with just over 1000 lower-emissions vehicles financed through industry partnerships (Australian Government, 2017a).
+The transport sector has very few policies in place.
+The government is relying on financing for businesses to upgrade their fleets, with just over 1000 lower-emissions vehicles financed through industry partnerships (Australian Government, 2017).
 The government provides exemptions from some vehicle taxes for highly efficient vehicles.
-The past three emissions reduction fund auctions (June 2018, December 2018, July 2019) saw no certificates issued relating to transport (CER, 2018, 2019).
+The past four emissions reduction fund auctions (June 2018, December 2018, July 2019, March 2020) saw no certificates issued relating to transport (CER, 2018, 2019, 2020).

-The government established a Ministerial Forum to coordinate federal and state government approaches to addressing emissions from motor vehicles, including consideration of a fuel efficiency standard for light vehicles (Australian Government, 2017a) but still has no standards at all, and has not taken any decision on introducing such standards, while nearly 80% of new light duty vehicles sold globally are subject to some kind of emissions or fuel economy standard.
+The government established a Ministerial Forum to coordinate federal and state government approaches to addressing emissions from motor vehicles, including consideration of a fuel efficiency standard for light vehicles (Australian Government, 2017) but still has no standards at all, and has not taken any decision on introducing such standards, while nearly 80% of new light duty vehicles sold globally are subject to some kind of emissions or fuel economy standard (Climate Analytics, 2019b).

 Adopting strict standards could prevent up to the equivalent of 65 MtCO2 by 2030, which is significantly more greenhouse gas pollution than what New South Wales’ entire coal fleet produces in a year (Climate Council, 2018b).
 They would also significantly reduce car owners’ fuel bills, saving an estimated AUD 8,500 over a vehicle’s lifetime.

 Compared to other countries, the uptake of electric vehicles (EVs) is very slow in Australia.
-The current uptake rate is around 0.34% of new vehicle sales (BITRE, 2019).
+The market share of electric vehicles in Australia is 0.6% of new vehicle sales, in comparison to 2.5% to 5% in developed countries (Electric Vehicle Council, 2020).
+The sales of electric vehicles tripled in 2019 despite the lack of government support (Electric Vehicle Council, 2020).
 See the graph below for a comparison of Australia’s EVs per 1000 capita, compared to a range of other OECD countries and China.
-Australia’s EV uptake is projected to increase to 15% by 2030 (Australian Government, 2017a, p.
+Australia’s EV uptake is projected to increase to 15% by 2030 (Australian Government, 2017, p.
 37).
-The Australian government claims to be developing a national strategy for electric vehicles, expected to reduce emissions by up to ten million tonnes by 2030; no details of such a strategy are yet available.
+The Australian government claims to be developing a national strategy for electric vehicles, expected to reduce emissions by up to 10 million tonnes by 2030; no details of such a strategy are yet available.